Corporate Giving Program: Requests under $1000

 - Where we provide support:

-- We will consider requests from organizations in the states of California, Delaware, Georgia, Indiana, Kentucky, Maryland, New York, North Carolina, Pennsylvania, South Carolina, Tennessee, Virginia and Washington
+- We will consider requests from organizations in California, Colorado, Delaware, Florida, Georgia, Indiana, Iowa, Kentucky, Maryland, Michigan, New York, New Jersey, North Carolina, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia and Quebec - Canada

 - We will give preference to the programs in the communities near our major facilities